Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 ---
-title: "Introduction to HPC Technologies"
+title: "Landscape of HPC Technologies"
 teaching: 0 # teaching time in minutes
 exercises: 0 # exercise time in minutes
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- Which programming language should I use?
 - What are the main ways we can parallelise a program on modern HPC systems?
 - How do OpenMP and MPI differ in how they achieve parallelism?
 - What role do GPUs play in HPC, and how do approaches like CUDA and OpenACC use them?
-- Why might we combine OpenMP and MPI in the same program?
 - Why is it important for code to scale well on large HPC systems?
 - What can go wrong if we try to optimise too early in the development process?